-Prerequisites: Senior Standing.
-(Offered Spring) - INT421 Bio-Related Technologies: Innovations, Issues, and Perspectives 3 hrs.
-Developments in bio-related technologies and their effects on the economy, environment, individual, and society.
-An analysis of innovations, issues, and perspectives in bio-related technologies and other related technologies (communication, construction, manufacturing, and transportation).
-Prerequisites: Senior Standing.
-(Offered Spring) - INT422 Industrial Hazardous Materials Management 3 hrs.
+- INT408 Manufacturing and Ergonomics.
+3 hrs.
+Survey of human factor engineering theory, research and applications with particular reference to quality assurance and safety, and systems framework with specific emphasis on relationships among systems components.
+Emphasis is on operator constraints in the design of work processes, work stations, and instrumentation.
+Prerequisite: Senior Standing (Taught Fall Semester and Summer) - INT410 Industrial Management 3 hrs.
+Industrial Management 3 hrs.
+Principles and practices in managing a business or industrial enterprise, organization and management structure, procuremen,; quality and quantity control, research and development, management science, personnel management, laboremployee relations, and marketing.
+Prerequisite: Permission of the instructor (Taught as needed) - INT417/418 Electronic Publishing I, II 3 hrs Each.
+Photocomposition Two Semester Hours each.
+Fundamental of computerized typesetting embracing systems commands for setting simple exercises, straight matter, tabular matter, ruling, run-arounds, and the more intricate types of composition.
+The mechanisms of the system are thoroughly analyzed.
+Prerequisite: Senior Standing (Taught Fall and Spring Semesters) - INT420 Industrial Hygiene 3 hrs.
+Course covering federal, state, and professional standards applicable to health and environmental controls and personal protection equipment in factories and plants.
+Prerequisite: Senior Standing (Taught Spring Semester) - INT421 Bio-Related Technologies: Innovations, Issues, and Perspectives.
+3 hrs.
+Developments in biorelated technologies and their effects on the economy, environment, individual, and society and an analysis of innovations, issues, and perspectives in bio-related technologies and related technologies (communication, construction, manufacturing, and transportation).
+Pre-requisites: Senior Standing (Taught Spring Semester) - INT422 Industrial Hazardous Materials Management 3 hrs.
 Specific OSH, NRC, ANSI and other standards as applied to the usage, storage, transportation, and disposition of industrial hazardous materials.

-Prerequisites: Senior Standing (Offered Fall) - INT425/426 Industrial Safety Standards I, II 3 hrs each.
+Prerequisites: senior standing (Taught Fall Semester) - INT425/426 Industrial Safety Standards I, II 3 hrs each.
 Specific federal and state OSH standards as applied to buildings and facilities, materials handling and storage, machine and machine guarding, welding, electrical hazards, construction, and transportation in factories and plants.
-Prerequisites: Senior Standing.
-(Offered Fall and Spring) - INT430 Design and Manufacturing Problems 3 hrs.
-A study of mechanical design procedures and problems of recent manufacturing developments, including critical path scheduling and machine relations, are covered.
+Prerequisite: senior standing.
+(Taught Fall and Spring Semesters) - INT430 Design and Manufacturing Problems 3 hrs.
+A study of mechanical design procedures and problems of manufacturing and recent developments, including critical path scheduling and machine relations.
 Use of the computer is required.
-Prerequisite: Senior Standing.
-(Offered Spring)
+Prerequisite: Senior Standing (Taught Spring Semester) - INT455 Quality Controls in the Printing Industry.
+3 hrs.
+An analysis of industrial standards and methods of quality controls in the printing industry.
+Pre-requisites: Senior Standing (Taught Fall Semester) - INT456 Senior Project/Seminar 3 hrs.
+Selection by the student of a significant problem in his or her area of concentration for group or independent investigation, write-up and reporting.
+Students are required to attend weekly seminar sessions.
+Prerequisite: Approval of instructor(Taught Fall and Spring Semesters) - INT484 Introduction to Computer Integrated Manufacturing 3 hrs.
+A laboratory based course designed to integrate the total manufacturing system.
+Topics include flow line production, materials handling, group technology, and flexible and computer integrated manufacturing.
+Prerequisite: Senior Standing (Taught Spring Semester)